A Deer Hunting Birthday Party… But Make It Girly

 The party was from 2–4pm, so we kept food simple.

-I ordered BBQ from a local spot and did pulled pork sliders on Hawaiian rolls, along with pickles, slaw, chips, a berry tray with fruit dip, and of course cake.
+I ordered BBQ from a local spot (shoutout to Sparks BBQ) and did pulled pork sliders on Hawaiian sliders, along with pickles, slaw, chips, a berry tray with fruit dip, and of course cake.

 At one point I considered making the pork myself.
-And then reality hit.
-My dad picked it up the morning of the party and honestly that decision probably saved the day.
+And then reality hit so I bagged that idea. 😂 My dad picked it up the morning of the party and honestly that decision probably saved the day.

 We stuck with mini water bottles to keep things easy.
 No sticky drinks, no mess, no regrets.